Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 The XP-5 was very close in performance but lacked the balance and sophistication of the Scarab.
 It actually went like hell; up to 175 mph, and through the quarter mile at 112mph.
 They were powered by Corvette or Pontiac engines.
 They were only 34 inches tall and you could have a choice of radio, heater, hardtop and seven different suspension set-ups.
 They ranged in cost up to $11,000.

-Impressively, Carnes sold about 15 of them.
+Impressively, Carnes sold about 15 of these classic US sports cars.
 He would have sold more but had a fire in his workshop in 1962 that destroyed a complete car along with two chassis.
 He went on to make a single XP-6 with a huge GMC supercharger, giving close to 400 hp.
 He then built a naturally aspirated XP-7 and three XP-7R’s.
 These cars wore a sleek racing body and were all supercharged.

 Nobody’s too sure how many still survive.
 But the earliest car, the X-1, is in the hands of a Texan doctor; the X-2, X-3, and X-4 are still to be located.
 Only one XP-5 is known to exist, but I’m sure there must be others out there, and all three Stilettos survive.